AutiCodes/Sakura/README.md

-# AllDayTechAndGaming custom community site
+# AllDayTechAndGaming community site (project Sakura)
-In October 2023 i decided to step away from Wordpress to a custom solution.
+In October 2023 i decided to step away from Wordpress and make a custom solution.
 Some of the reasons are:
 - Plugin eco system.
 - No MVC concept.
 - Performance.